The 4 L's of Supporting a Loved One Through Cancer

 7. Show that you’re listening by nodding occasionally and using appropriate facial expressions

 8. Encourage the speaker to continue with small verbal comments like “yes” and “uh huh”

-9. If you’re finding it difficult or upsetting don’t change the subject – say how you feel, this can prevent any awkwardness
+9. If you’re finding it difficult or upsetting don’t change the subject – say how you feel, this can prevent

 10. If they cry, don’t try to cheer them up.
 Reassure them that it’s OK to be sad and that it’s a normal response to what’s happening to them